supahcraig/cldr_tech_basecamp/missions/1_deploy_data_lake/CDP_steps.md

 `"Resource": "arn:aws:s3:::cnelson2-data/gravity/*"`

-Creating the environment
+# Creating the environment

-Assumer Instance Profile is the id-broker role
+* Assumer Instance Profile is the id-broker role
-Data access role is the datalake admin role
+* Data access role is the datalake admin role

+## NOTE:
 choose correct region

+### Networking
-create new network, use 10.10.0.0/16 disable private subnets create new security groups, 0.0.0.0/0 pick your keypair enter your dynamodb table name (it hasn't been created yet)
+* create new network, use `10.10.0.0/16`
+* disable private subnets
+* create new security groups, use `0.0.0.0/0`
+* pick your keypair
+* enter your dynamodb table name (it hasn't been created yet, but just use your username as the table name)

-Logger instance profile is the log-role s3 path is cnelson2-logs/log
+* Logger instance profile is the log-role
+* s3 path is cnelson2-logs/log

 ## How to create environment?
 ```